TuringLang/AbstractMCMC.jl/docs/src/design.md

 AbstractMCMC.step_warmup
 ```

 which will be used for the first `num_warmup` iterations, as specified as a keyword argument to [`AbstractMCMC.sample`](@ref).
 Note that this is optional; by default it simply calls [`AbstractMCMC.step`](@ref) from above.

 ## Collecting samples

 !!! note
-    This section does not apply to the iterator and transducer interface.
+    This section does not apply to the iterator interface.

-After the initial sample is obtained, the default implementations for regular and parallel sampling
-(not for the iterator and the transducer since it is not needed there) create a container for all
-samples (the initial one and all subsequent samples) using `AbstractMCMC.samples`.
+After the initial sample is obtained, the default implementations for regular and parallel sampling (not for the iterator since it is not needed there) create a container for all samples (the initial one and all subsequent samples) using `AbstractMCMC.samples`.

 ```@docs
 AbstractMCMC.samples
 ```

 In each step, the sample is saved in the container by `AbstractMCMC.save!!`.
-The notation `!!`
-follows the convention of the package [BangBang.jl](https://github.com/JuliaFolds/BangBang.jl)
-which is used in the default implementation of `AbstractMCMC.save!!`.
-It indicates that the
+The notation `!!` follows the convention of the package [BangBang.jl](https://github.com/JuliaFolds/BangBang.jl) which is used in the default implementation of `AbstractMCMC.save!!`.
-sample is pushed to the container but a "widening" fallback is used if the container type
-does not allow saving the sample.
+It indicates that the sample is pushed to the container but a "widening" fallback is used if the container type does not allow saving the sample.
 Therefore `AbstractMCMC.save!!` *always has* to return the container.

 ```@docs
 AbstractMCMC.save!!
 ```

-For most use cases the default implementation of `AbstractMCMC.samples` and `AbstractMCMC.save!!`
-should work out of the box and hence need not be overloaded in downstream code.
+For most use cases the default implementation of `AbstractMCMC.samples` and `AbstractMCMC.save!!` should work out of the box and hence need not be overloaded in downstream code.

 ## Creating chains

 !!! note
-    This section does not apply to the iterator and transducer interface.
+    This section does not apply to the iterator interface.

-At the end of the sampling procedure for regular and parallel sampling we transform
-the collection of samples to the desired output type by calling `AbstractMCMC.bundle_samples`.
+At the end of the sampling procedure for regular and parallel sampling we transform the collection of samples to the desired output type by calling `AbstractMCMC.bundle_samples`.

 ```@docs
 AbstractMCMC.bundle_samples
 ```

-The default implementation should be fine in most use cases, but downstream packages
-could, e.g., save the final state of the sampler as well if they overload
+The default implementation should be fine in most use cases, but downstream packages could, e.g., save the final state of the sampler as well if they overload `AbstractMCMC.bundle_samples`.
-`AbstractMCMC.bundle_samples`.